-- (a) the supply or importation of a passenger motor car; "passenger motor car" means a motor car of a kind normally used on public roads which is constructed or adapted for the carriage of not more than nine passengers inclusive of the driver and the unladen weight of which does not exceed three thousand kilograms but does not include: - (i) any public service vehicle licensed under Suruhanjaya Pengangkutan Awam Darat Act 2010, Commercial Vehicles Licencing Board Act or tourism vehicle licensed under Tourism Vehicle Licensing Act 1999; - a motor car supplied to or imported by a taxable person for the purposes of being let on hire or sold by that taxable person who is a dealer of motor cars licensed under the Second-Hand Dealers Act 1946; - (iii) an approved vehicle used for driving instructional purposes by a driving school or driving institute permitted under Motor Vehicles (Driving Schools) Rules, 1992; - (iv) a motor car which forms part of the stock in trade of a motor manufacturer or a motor dealer; and - (v) any motor car which is used exclusively for the purposes of business as may by approved by the Director General subject to the following conditions: - the motor car is registered in the name of the company; - the motor car is not let on hire; - there is no intention to make the motor car available for private use;
+(a) the supply to or importation by him of a passenger motor car;

+"passenger motor car" means a motor car which is constructed or adapted for the carriage of not more than nine passengers inclusive of the driver and the unladen weight of which does not exceed three thousand kilograms but does not include:

+- hire and drive car which is licensed under Land Public Transport Act 2010 and Tourism Vehicle Licensing Act 1999; - (ii) a motor car supplied to or imported by a taxable person for the purposes of being let on hire or sold by that taxable person who is a dealer of motor vehicles licensed under the Second-Hand Dealers Act 1946;

+- (iii) an approved vehicle used for driving instructional purposes by a driving school or driving institute permitted under Motor Vehicles (Driving Schools) Rules, 1992; - (iv) a motor car which forms part of the stock in trade of a motor manufacturer or a motor dealer; or - (v) any motor car which is used exclusively for the purposes of business as maybe approved by the Director General which includes: - test drive car a car used for a limited period in order to assess its performance and reliability.
+(Only for car dealer); or - cars used for security purposes a car used by security officers only for patrol in the company's compound to protect the business premise; or - cars used in providing technical assistance a car used mainly in providing technical assistance to company's clients e.g. maintenance services, breakdown services, repair services; or - serve as an integral part in the running of a business (cannot continue business without them).
+It is a business that requires the use of passenger motor cars e.g. leasing of cars, taxi rental business; - and must fulfil all the following conditions: - the motor car is registered in the name of the company;

-- the motor car is kept at business premises, used for business trips and must not be taken home overnight by any employee; and - the motor car has the business's name
+- the motor car is not let on hire; - there is no intention to make available the motor car for private use; - the motor car is kept at the business premises, used for business trips and must not be taken home overnight by any employee; and - the motor car bears the business name.